corda/samples-kotlin/Solana/bridging-token/README.md

    The Solana Notary verifies the Corda transaction is valid - checks that the amount to be burned on Solana matches the amount to be unlocked on Corda, then it submits a Solana burn transaction.
-   The Solana transaction is signed using the custodied redemption wallet for `Shareholder`.
+   The Solana transaction is signed using the custodied redemption wallet for `Issuer`.
    The Solana Notary finalizes the Corda transaction only if the Solana burn succeeds.

 3. **Bridge Authority releases the Corda asset**